c22dev/numpadiOS/readme.md

 # numpadiOS
 An application that allows you to use your iPhone as a numpad for a computer!
+Once configured, a simple QR code scan and you're good to go !

 ## Why?